sgeorgakis/aggregator/README.md

 |level|enum  |the logging leve of the event (*TRACE, DEBUG, INFO, WARN, ERROR, CRITICAL*)|
 |app  |i16   |a unique identifier for the application that created the event             |

-The above fields were created in respect with the specifications and assuming that the logging events are generated from various clients (app) and contain information about their health or execution.
+The above fields were created in respect to the specifications and assuming that the logging events are generated from various clients (app) and contain information about their health or execution.